oliviawestmacottssw/SSW.Rules.Content/rules/data---do-you-avoid-invalid-characters-in-object-identifiers/rule.md

 ---

-We believe it is not good that use invalid characters (most of are Symbol characters, like ",;"\/(", etc.) in object identifiers.
-Though it is legal, it is easily confused and probably cause an error during run script on these objects.
+​We believe it is not good that use invalid characters (most of are Symbol characters, like ",;"\/(", etc.) in object identifiers.
+Though it is legal, it is easily confused and probably cause an error during run script on these objects.​